 Some patients can leave the hospital on the same day as their surgery, while others remain for up to several days.
 In general, the recovery process is similar to that of a hip replacement.

 Most patients will feel pain relief and recover some range of motion after their total hip revision.
 With proper care and physical therapy, many can resume some of their normal activities in six to 12 weeks and recover further in six to 12 months.
-The board-certified and fellowship-trained orthopedic surgeons at Tampa General Hospital’s Orthopedic Institute use the latest advances in surgical technology (such as the muscle-sparing MAKO® Robotic-Arm Assisted Technology) to achieve world-class outcomes for patients who elect a total hip revision or other orthopedic procedures.
+The board-certified and fellowship-trained orthopaedic surgeons at Tampa General Hospital’s Orthopaedic Institute use the latest advances in surgical technology (such as the muscle-sparing MAKO® Robotic-Arm Assisted Technology) to achieve world-class outcomes for patients who elect a total hip revision or other orthopaedic procedures.